javacc/javacc-8/docs/documentation/grammar.md

 }
 ```

-Then JavaCC would not know how to choose between the two choices.
+...then JavaCC would not know how to choose between the two choices.
 On the other hand, if the `JAVACODE` production is used at a non-choice point as in the following example, there is no problem:

 ```java
 void NT() : {